IBM-Cloud/docs/services/mobilefoundation/c_using_mfs_p3.md

 * Click **Add Analytics** to add the Mobile Analytics server to the {{site.data.keyword.mobilefoundation_short}} service instance.

+* You can choose the Mobile Analytics server configuration, a minimum of 1 GB and a maximum of 2 GB memory is supported for the Analytics server configuration.
+Analytics server is supported only on a single node in this plan.

 The process of provisioning starts.
 This process takes about 10 minutes, and a message window indicates the progress of this operation.

 * Launch the MobileFirst Analytics Console from the {{site.data.keyword.mfp_oc_short_notm}}.

 * Single sign-on is enabled between the {{site.data.keyword.mfserver_short_notm}} and the Mobile Analytics server.
-Mobile Analytics server is configured with the same LTPA keys and user credentials as the {{site.data.keyword.mfserver_short_notm}} server.
-You can use the same `username` and `password` to log in to the Mobile Analytics console as used to log in to the {{site.data.keyword.mfp_oc_short_notm}}.
+Mobile Analytics server is configured with the same LTPA keys and user credentials as the {{site.data.keyword.mfserver_short_notm}}.
+You can use the same `username` and `password` to login to the Mobile Analytics console as used to login to the {{site.data.keyword.mfp_oc_short_notm}}.

-For more information on MobileFirst Analytics you can refer to [MobileFirst Foundation Operational Analytics](https://mobilefirstplatform.ibmcloud.com/tutorials/en/foundation/8.0/analytics/).
+For more information on MobileFirst Analytics, you can refer to [MobileFirst Foundation Operational Analytics](https://mobilefirstplatform.ibmcloud.com/tutorials/en/foundation/8.0/analytics/).

 **Note:** The Mobile Analytics server is removed when you delete the {{site.data.keyword.mobilefoundation_short}} service instance or when you attempt to re-create the {{site.data.keyword.mfserver_short_notm}}.

 ## Re-creating the {{site.data.keyword.mobilefirst}} server
-{: #recreate_mobilefoundation_p2}
+{: #recreate_mobilefoundation_p3}

 *	Click **Recreate** to re-create the server.